-- Park (P) - This locks the transmission and prevents the car rolling away if on an incline.
+- Park (P): This locks the transmission and prevents the car rolling away if on an incline.

-- Drive (D) - This engages the car's drive, allowing the car to move.
+- Drive (D): This engages the car's drive, allowing the car to move.

-- Reverse (R) - This engages the car's reverse gear.
+- Reverse (R): - This engages the car's reverse gear.

 Some cars may also feature more options in addition to the universal P, D, N and R. City cars may feature a '1' and '2' option, which are essentially slower D (Drive) gears for use in town or within off-road vehicles to be able to climb or descend terrain easier.

-Different types of automatic cars
+Five different types of automatic cars

 Any car without a clutch pedal is considered an automatic.
 There are a number of different types of automatic car, so understanding them can be useful in selecting which automatic vehicle is right for you.

-How to drive an automatic car step by step
+Step by step: How to drive an automatic car

 Are all electric cars automatic?